 VS Slow Decks

 Mulligan heavily for Wild Growth and Nourish.
 There is so much draw in the deck that ramp is all that really matters early.
 If you have a Nourish and Wild Growth already, keeping Arcane Tyrant can be good to establish some early tempo.
-Keeping Twig of the World Tree is often correct even though you might not play it on curve.
+Keeping Twig of the World Tree is also correct even though you might not play it on curve.
 The sooner you have it the less likely your opponent is to have drawn their ooze (but you can assume they have one in their deck somewhere) before you can attack with it enough times.

 Malygos Druid Card Substitutions